patrickkon/Stargaze/k8s-emulator/README.md

 # Usage and getting started
 ## Provide a constellation configuration script
-- This essentially consists of 3 files: topos/<topo-filename>.txt, cluster_config.yaml and mapping/<mapping-filename>.txt.
+- This essentially consists of 3 files: topos/\<topo-filename>.txt, cluster_config.yaml and mapping/\<mapping-filename>.txt.
 - Refer below for a formatting guide for the former 2 files.
-You can refer to the existing files as-is to reference too.
+You can refer to the existing files as-is for reference too.

 ## Setup
 ```bash